AdoriZahard/hi3er/docs/index.md

 !!! note
     Updated 6.1.
 Carole arguably sits in a tier of her own thanks to this, and a couple other reasons.
 While she actually has A LOT of frontloaded damage that hurts a shitton, both in her Charged ATKs and Ultimate, this is however eclipsed by the fact that she's actually TERRIBLE when dealing with the F17 Bosses.
 This can easily become a problem for you to get past, which would mean a failed run.

-> Boss to be Chosen: Husk? or Hephaestus, then Aponia or Vill-V
+> Boss to be Chosen: Husk? or Andrius, then Aponia or Vill-V

 !!! note
     I do not know how Carole performs against Husk, and I don't really want to try it out either.
 Not gonna deal with the IMG Taint and Husk's bullshit.
 Honestly, not sure which one between the two is less bullshit for Carole.